jcsumaya/jcsumaya/README.md

 </div>
  &nbsp;

 I’m an international student specializing in I.T.
-Software Development at NB, Canada 🍁 I recently started coding in 2022, and have minimal experience with Kotlin and Android Studio.
+Software Development.
+I recently started coding in 2022, and have minimal experience with Kotlin and Android Studio.

-* 🌍  I'm based in Canada
+* 🌍  I'm based in Canada 🍁
 * 🧠  I'm currently learning more about JavaScript, Bootstrap, C# ...
 * 🎮 Casual DOTA 2 Player